 Windham collects the following categories of personal information:

-– consumer contact information such as postal address, phone number and email address is provided to Windham by the consumer, by our client, or by third parties such as the consumer’s employer, neighbors or persons provided to the creditor as “references”; other persons who are obligated on the debt such as co-signers or guarantors; letter vendors and data service providers such as credit reporting agencies and location information (“skip trace”) service providers.
+– consumer contact information such as postal address, phone number and email address is provided to Windham by the consumer, by our client, or by third parties such as the consumer’s employer, neighbors or persons provided to the creditor as “references”; by other persons who are obligated on the debt such as co-signers or guarantors; and by letter vendors and data service providers such as credit reporting agencies and skip trace service providers.
+Subject to the limitations described below, this information may be shared with skip tracing services providers, letter vendors and payment services providers.

-– financial information such as savings, income, expenses, taxes and family size is provided to Windham by the consumer.
+– financial information such as savings, income, expenses, taxes and family size is provided to Windham by the consumer and is not shared except as noted below.

-– credit score information is provided to Windham by credit reporting agencies.
+– credit score information is provided to Windham by credit reporting agencies and is not shared except as noted below.

-– information regarding consumer’s employment is provided to Windham by the consumer, by our client, or by third parties such as the consumer’s employer, neighbors or persons provided to the creditor as “references”; other persons who are obligated on the debt such as co-signers or guarantors; and data service providers such as credit reporting agencies and location information (“skip trace”) service providers.
+– information regarding consumer’s employment is provided to Windham by the consumer, by our client, or by third parties such as the consumer’s employer, neighbors or persons provided to the creditor as “references”; by other persons who are obligated on the debt such as co-signers or guarantors; and by data services providers such as credit reporting agencies and skip tracing services providers.
+Subject to the limitations described below, this information may be shared with skip tracing services providers.

-This information is collected, used and disclosed by Windham only for the benefit and on behalf of Windham’s clients for the purpose of identifying, locating and contacting consumers and to assist consumers in addressing and resolving their debts.
+This information is collected, used and disclosed by Windham only for the benefit and on behalf of Windham’s clients for the purpose of identifying, locating and contacting consumers and to assist consumers in addressing and resolving their debts and generally is shared with the client on whose behalf the information is collected.
 Windham does not share or use any of this information in a manner that would constitute a violation of applicable federal or State law including the federal Fair Debt Collection Practices Act.

 Requests should include information identifying the consumer and the subject account so that the request can be verified.
 Requests for deletion should include the information the consumer wishes to have deleted.

 The CCPA requires requests to be verified by matching the consumer personal information provided in the request with information in client records, and the consumer must be notified if the request cannot be verified based on the information provided.
-Depending on the request, two or more pieces of personal information and support may be required for verification.
+Depending on the request and sensitivity of the information requested, multiple pieces of personal information and support may be required for verification.

 California consumers can designate an authorized agent to make a request on the consumer’s behalf either by providing the agent with written permission, a copy of which is provided along with adequate information identifying the agent for verification purposes, or where the agent has power of attorney pursuant to California Probate Code sections 4000 to 4465.